-The Finance Division has a strong business and solution orientation, providing advice and direction in areas such as cost/benefit analysis and evaluating alternatives, focusing on spending tax dollars in a way that maximizes the return.
-Specifically, the division plays a key role in continuous improvement, system development, implementation of new initiatives and controls and monitoring divisional operations throughout the corporation by providing expert financial, control and business process advice and partnerships.
-This is completed through assisting other divisions to understand the financial, control and system impacts of decisions and initiatives, and working with them to develop solutions that meet business, operational and reporting requirements.
+More specifically, Business Administration plays a key role in continuous improvement; system development; and implementation, control and monitoring of new initiatives for divisional operations throughout the corporation by providing expert financial, control and business process advice and partnerships.
+This is completed through assistance with understanding the financial, control and system impacts of decisions and initiatives, and working together to develop solutions that meet business and operational requirements.

-In terms of key deliverables, the division directs, prepares and delivers the City's Multi-Year Capital and Operating Budget documents, the City's Annual Report, processes payroll, accounts payable and audited financial statements and the Public Accounts.
+In terms of key deliverables, Finance directs, prepares and delivers the City's annual Capital and Operating Budget documents, Annual Report, Audited Financial Statements, and Public Accounts.